rancher/rancher/docs/services/projects/index.md

 ### Deleting

 You can delete individual services/balancers or delete an entire project.
 When you select **Delete** for the individual service/balancer, it will stop the containers before removing them from the host.

-> **Note:** There might be a slight delay as we clean up the containers before they are deleted from the UI.
+There might be a slight delay as we clean up the containers before they are deleted from the UI.